-Accursed Specter: Starting at 6th level, if you land the killing blow on a humanoid enemy, you temporarily press gang their soul into service.
-They rise as a Spectre under your command.
+Accursed Specter: Starting at 6th level, if you land the killing blow on a humanoid enemy, you temporarily press-gang their soul into service.
+They rise as a Specter under your command.

 Now, the Spectre only has hit points equal to half your Warlock level, so if you’re in the middle of a fight, it’s probably going to get sent straight back to the afterlife in less than a round.

 However, outside of combat, Spectres make excellent scouts and spies – or useful props if you’re looking to teach local businessmen about the true meaning of Christmas.